 I have also consulted for numerous start-up companies, mostly in the technology sector.
 Some of that experience has been through UConn Law's IP Clinic where I helped the companies secure trademarks and assisted in the drafting of patents.
 Other times it has been through individual contracts with the companies or through the UConn Business School's Innovation Accelerator program where I created market research reports that companies used to secure investments and plan their future.
 In January I helped Lon Seidman cover CES 2015 for his YouTube Channel.
 I think technology start-ups are critical to the future of the country.
 Thus I am passionate and enjoy writing about legal and policy issues around them like network neutrality, patents, copyright, security and privacy.

-I enjoy data analysis and civic hacking by participating in Meetups in New Haven.
+I enjoy data analysis and civic hacking.
 I presented on visualizing data in maps using D3.js to a group of about 60 developers.
 Data, artificial intelligence, and machine learning are the most fascinating trends behind todays start-ups.

 In 2013 the Hartford Courant published my op-ed on why I think Connecticut needs a full-time legislature.
 I still do.